 So what is 1-bromopropane, and what does this mean for industry and the general public?

-1-BP is commonly used as a solvent in vapor degreasing, dry cleaning, spot cleaning, stain removers, sealants, adhesives and a variety of similar activities.
+What is 1-bromopropane?1-BP is commonly used as a solvent in vapor degreasing, dry cleaning, spot cleaning, stain removers, sealants, adhesives and a variety of similar activities.
 1-BP use in the United States increased starting in 2007, when the EPA approved 1-BP as a replacement for more harmful ozone-depleting substances such as tetrachloroethylene under the Clean Air Act’s Significant New Alternatives Policy (SNAP).

 Why evaluate the risks now?TSCA, enacted in 1976, required the EPA to evaluate new and existing chemicals to determine if they pose an “unreasonable risk” to human health or the environment.

 Under LCSA, the EPA is required to evaluate chemicals already on the market (and thus already on the TSCA Inventory) under a more stringent definition of “unreasonable risk” than previously existed.
 1-bromopropane was one of ten chemicals for which the EPA began risk evaluations in December of 2016, and for which the statutory deadline for completing those evaluations is fast approaching.

 What did the EPA decide?The EPA found that 1-BP presents an unreasonable risk to workers, occupational non-users (that is, workers who are nearby but not directly coming in contact with the chemical), consumers, and bystanders under 16 of 25 evaluated conditions of use.